lucthienphong1120/Aircrack-ng-handbook/Example.md

 it will take more time to set up the database (but it will be much faster than regular crack)

+you should only use it if you create a permanent database for crack because it will take a long time (or the passlist is not too long)

 install sqlite3 `sudo apt install sqlite3`

 create a file `essid.txt` this write name of target wifi